Strategic Growth Plan

 Core product Document management Freight audit

-Audit depth Shallow (new LTL) Deep (line-item, contract)
+Audit depth Shallow (6-week LTL) Deep (line-item, contract)

 LTL capability 6 weeks old Core since 2021